Forgotten Worlds: Home versions

-A Master System version was also released by Sega in Europe and Brazil.
+The Master System version was also released by Sega in Europe and Brazil.
 This version is 1-player only and due to the presence of only two buttons on the Master System's standard controller, the buttons are used solely to rotate the character, who shoots automatically.
-The Megacrush attack is performed in this version by pressing both buttons simultaneously.
+The megacrush attack is performed in this version by pressing both buttons simultaneously.

-The Turbografx-16 version, produced by NEC Avenue was released in Japan on March 27, 1992.
-It was released as a Super CD-ROM² title which supported a specialized 3-button controller that NEC released only in Japan.
-An American version for the TurboGrafx 16 was released by Turbo Technologies Inc. as well.
-With the 3-button controller, the player can control their character as they would in the Mega Drive version, with two buttons to rotate the character and one to shoot.
+The PC Engine version (published by NEC Avenue) was released in Japan on March 27, 1992 as a Super CD-ROM² title which supported a specialized 3-button controller that NEC released only in Japan.
+The North American version for the TurboGrafx-16 CD was released by Turbo Technologies Inc. With the 3-button controller, the player can control their character as they would in the Mega Drive version, with two buttons to rotate the character and one to shoot.
 With the standard TurboGrafx-16 controller, the Run button is used in the place of the third button to rotate the character to the left.
-The TurboGrafx-16 is one-player only, but allows the player to select between either of the two Unknown Soldiers at the start of the game (with their respective abilities from the arcade version retained).
+The TG16 CD port is one-player only, but allows the player to select between either of the two unknown soldiers at the start of the game (with their respective abilities from the arcade version retained).

 A version for the Capcom Power System Changer was planned and previewed but never released.